jacksonferrigno/crypto_trader/README.md

 - **API Usage**: The bot interacts with the Gemini exchange through its public and private APIs to fetch price data and place trades.
 - **Trade Execution**: Trades are executed based on predicted price changes, with all transactions logged for review.

+## Docker Hosting

+- **Containerization**: The bot is containerized using Docker, ensuring a consistent and isolated environment for both training and trading operations.
+- **Semaphore Flag**: A semaphore-like flag is used to prevent multiple instances of the trading bot from running simultaneously, avoiding conflicts and ensuring safe access to shared resources.

-The bot is designed to be simple and efficient, providing a foundation for automated trading on the Gemini platform.
+This setup provides a robust foundation for automated trading on the Gemini platform, leveraging Docker for easy deployment and management.